 Mission: Improving the lives of people with cancer through innovative and empowered antibody based therapies.

-I worked at Seattle Genetics (More than a year)
+I have been working at Seattle Genetics full-time (More than 3 years)

 I applied through a recruiter.
 The process took 3+ months.
 I interviewed at Seattle Genetics (Seattle, WA (US)) in April 2017.